Saskatchewan Highway 49

 Highway 49 and Provincial Trunk Highway 49 (PTH 49) is a provincial highway in the Canadian provinces of Saskatchewan and Manitoba.
 Most of the highway is in the east-central part of Saskatchewan and only a very short section is in Manitoba.
 It runs from Saskatchewan Highway 35 between the communities of Fosston and Hendon to the Saskatchewan – Manitoba border, before ending at Provincial Trunk Highway 83 south of the community of Benito.
 The combined highway is about 166.4 km in length — 165.2 km is in Saskatchewan and 1.2 km is in Manitoba.

 Route description

 Highway 49 begins at its western terminus with Highway 35 5 km south of Fosston.
 From Highway 35, it travels east to the Manitoba border, where it transitions to PTH 49.
 This is a primary Saskatchewan highway maintained by the provincial government and is paved for its length.
-Located along the highway are the communities of Kelvington, Nut Mountain, Okla, Lintlaw, Ketchen, Preeceville, Sturgis, Norquay, Pelly, and Arran.
+Located along the highway are the communities of Kelvington, Nut Mountain, Okla, Lintlaw, Ketchen, Preeceville, Sturgis, Hyas, Norquay, Pelly, and Arran.
 Just west of Preeceville, Highway 49 crosses the Assiniboine River.
 Less than 1 mi after crossing into Manitoba, the highway terminates at PTH 83 3 km, south of Benito.

 North of Pelly on the Swan River, and accessed from a road off Highway 661, is Fort Livingstone.
 It is the site of the first capital for the North-West Territories from 1874 to 1876.